 Finally, a whisky event in Manchester, and with one of my favourite whisky brands; The Blend by Chivas.

 I was kindly gifted free tickets for my father-in-law and myself to come down and try out the event.
 I must say that I enjoyed it, I always love blending my own whisky.
-Just to set expectations, I believe it to be for someone less involved in whisky who wanted to learn about flavour, balance and to understand how some of the most consistent products in the category is produced.
+Just to set expectations, I believe it to be for someone less involved in whisky who wanted to learn about flavour and balance.
+Also, to understand how some of the most consistent products in the category is produced.

-Regardless of your whisky knowledge, you get to play with flavour yourself whilst creating your very own blend of Chivas from the available whiskies that are positioned on your table upon sitting down.
+Regardless of your whisky knowledge, you get to play with flavour yourself.
+This is whilst creating your very own blend of Chivas from the available whiskies that are positioned on your table upon sitting down.
 What’s not to love?!

-Tickets to The Blend by Chivas cost £15, and with that you get a whisky & soda on arrival and a 45-minute blending experience that includes an overview on the brand, the history of blended Scotch whisky and how important blended Scotch whisky is to the evolution and the growth of Scotch – something too many brands do not spend enough time talking about in my opinion.
+Tickets to The Blend by Chivas cost £15.
+With that you get a whisky & soda on arrival and a 45-minute blending experience.
+This includes an overview on the brand, the history of blended Scotch whisky.
+You also learn how important blended Scotch whisky is to the evolution and the growth of Scotch.
+Something too many brands do not spend enough time talking about in my opinion.

-As with all blended Scotch whisky – and as reiterated by our The Blend by Chivas host – the base of your blend must be grain whisky, then the rest of the proportions you can play with yourself to add different components titled ’smoky’, ‘fruity’, ‘creamy’ and ‘citrusy’.
+As with all blended Scotch whisky – and as reiterated by our The Blend by Chivas host – the base of your blend must be grain whisky.
+Then the rest of the proportions you can play with yourself.
+You can do this by adding different components titled ’smoky’, ‘fruity’, ‘creamy’ and ‘citrusy’.

 - 60ml Smoky

 - 50ml Grain (probably a little light on reflection)